Free Trial

 SMCF Short Interest - Frequently Asked Questions

-Short interest is the volume of Themes US Small Cap Cash Flow Champions ETF shares that have been sold short but have not yet been closed out or covered.
-As of August 31st, traders have sold 100 shares of SMCF short.
+Short interest is the volume of Themes US Small Cap Cash Flow Champions ETF shares that have been sold short but have not yet been covered or closed out.
+As of April 30th, traders have sold 46 shares of SMCF short.
+0.06% of Themes US Small Cap Cash Flow Champions ETF's shares are currently sold short.
 Learn More on Themes US Small Cap Cash Flow Champions ETF's current short interest.

-Themes US Small Cap Cash Flow Champions ETF saw a decrease in short interest in August.
-As of August 31st, there was short interest totaling 100 shares, a decrease of 87.5% from the previous total of 800 shares.
+Themes US Small Cap Cash Flow Champions ETF saw a drop in short interest during the month of April.
+As of April 30th, there was short interest totaling 46 shares, a drop of 66.4% from the previous total of 137 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 A short squeeze for Themes US Small Cap Cash Flow Champions ETF occurs when it has a large amount of short interest and its stock appreciates in price.
 This forces short sellers to cover their short interest positions by buying actual shares of SMCF, which in turn drives the price of the stock up even further.